 d) Click Edit>Fill Down, press Ctrl+E, or right-click on the range and select Fill Down.
 The calendar for all activities in the highlighted range will be updated to match that of the first cell in the range, as shown in Figure 4.3 below.5 DISABLE AUTO-REORGANIZATION

-If you’re using a layout that groups activities by a certain parameter (eg: WBS, calendar or a particular activity code), editing the value of this parameter for multiple activities can become a cumbersome task.
+If you’re using a layout that groups activities by a certain parameter (eg: WBS, calendar, or a particular activity code), editing the value of this parameter for multiple activities can become a cumbersome task.
 Why?
-Because every time you update this information for one activity it automatically gets moved to its new “location” in the schedule, forcing you to make edits on a per-activity basis.
+Because every time you update this information for one activity, it automatically gets moved to its new “location” in the schedule, forcing you to make edits on a per-activity basis.

 This problem can be easily avoided by disabling the auto-reorganization option, which you can access through the corresponding button in the “Tools” toolbar, or the Shift+F12 hotkey.
 This way, you can work on editing the values of a particular parameter at the activity table level without any of your activities moving around until you’re done making changes.
 This can be particularly helpful if you’re using the Fill Down tool to copy information from one activity into multiple activities.6 UPDATE PARAMETER VALUES FOR ALL ACTIVITIES IN THE SCHEDULE

-There are several data fields and activity settings than can be edited at once for all the activities in your schedule through P6’s Global Change tool.
+There are several data fields and activity settings that can be edited at once for all the activities in your schedule through P6’s Global Change tool.
 In order to access this feature, click the Tools menu, and select Global Change.
 You will be prompted to create or modify an existing rule.

 For instance, let’s assume you’d like to change the percent complete type for all activities in the schedule from Duration to Physical.
 After adding a new Global Change, you’d need to select “Activities” in the subject area (note that you can also implement global changes on resource assignments and project expenses), and then create a rule for P6 to apply across the schedule, as shown in Image 6.1.
 This rule is set up as follows:

--Box #1: If Parameter “Percent Complete Type” equals “Duration”.
+– Box #1: If Parameter, “Percent Complete Type” equals “Duration.”

--Box #2: Then Parameter “Percent Complete Type” equals “Physical”
+– Box #2: Then Parameter, “Percent Complete Type” equals “Physical.”

 Figure 6.1 – Modify Global Change